LRPS Award

 Photo Marathon 2024

 Monmouth Photographic Club's second ever photomarathon took place on Saturday 17th August.
 We were lucky to have nice sunny weather, although the bright sun and harsh contrast made conditions challenging for some photos.
 The challenge was to complete six photos in three hours.
 The six titles were given out at the 10am start and the participants had to try and produce the best photos they could to illustrate the six titles before the finish at 1pm.
 All photography had to be in camera, no photo manipulation allowed.
 The titles, (kindly set for us by Julie Morgan of Abergavenny Camera Club), were as follows: 1- It's Quiet Here, 2- Man's Best Friend, 3- Power, 4- Three of a Kind, 5- Blink and You'd Miss It, and 6- Symmetry.
 Photographers could go wherever they wanted, take the images in any order, and take as many shots as they liked, but had to return at the end of the morning with only six images on their card, one for each title.
 It was a good challenge and great fun.
 We finished at the Estero Lounge, Monmouth, where our images were immediately downloaded, and then we enjoyed lunch together to finish off the fun.
 Thank you to the many members of the public out and about in Monmouth who posed for photos!
-All the images can now be viewed in the
+All the images can now be viewed in the Gallery and club members can vote on their favourites from each section.

 Cobalt Calendar